 The word “bank” in the automotive world refers to the side of the engine.
-There are two banks inside the car: Bank One and Bank Two.
-In some cars, the bank 1 is the left side of the engine while the bank 2 is the right side of the engine.
-Generally, bank 1 is the side where the #1 cylinder is located.
-To find out more about this, check our Bank 1 vs Bank 2.
+There are two banks inside the car: Bank 1 and Bank 2.
+In some cars, Bank 1 is the left side of the engine while Bank 2 is the right side of the engine.
+Generally, Bank 1 is the side where the #1 cylinder is located.
+To find out more about this, check our article Bank 1 vs Bank 2.

-Coming back to P0137, this code is generated when the engine control module (ECM) detects that the O2 oxygen sensor for bank 1 voltage has stayed below 400 millivolts (0.21 volts) for more than twenty seconds.
-Another reason for this code to trigger is that the air/fuel ratio sensor remains lean mode for over 2 minutes.
+Code P0137 is generated when the engine control module (ECM) detects that the O2 oxygen sensor for Bank 1 voltage has remained below 400 millivolts (0.21 volts) for more than twenty seconds.
+Another reason for this code to occur is that the air/fuel ratio sensor remains lean mode for over 2 minutes.
 The duration varies from car to car.

 |P0137 Trouble Code||Check engine light |

 Fuel consumption increases

 Bad smell coming from the exhaust pipe

 Defective Powertrain control module (PCM)

 Damaged Catalytic Converter

 |Replace the O2 sensor|

 Check for wiring and connections